mathieucarbou/YaSolR/docs/sponsors.md

 # Sponsors

 Supporting the project helps fund the infrastructure and hardware cost required to develop and maintain the project.
-If you want to become a sponsor, please look at the [Pro](pro.md#how-to-get-the-pro-version) page to see the benefits of sponsoring and how to get the Pro version of the firmware.
+If you want to become a sponsor, please look at the [Pro](pro.md#how-to-get-the-pro-version) page to read about the benefits of sponsoring.

+For people sponsoring the project, I am maintaining a "pro" version of the firmware using some commercial (and quite expensive) libraries for better UI and features.

 I would like to thank everyone who has supported the project, especially the following people who have sponsored the project: